 Online rent payments are also easy for your tenants.
 The only steps they will have to take are to set up their payment information securely and choose if they want to pay for their rent via bank transfer (ACH), debit card, or credit card.
 They’ll easily be able to pay with one click either on their laptops or phones and receive reminders if they have unpaid charges.

 Overall, switching to online rent payments will enhance your rental business for the better.
-It will save you time, worry, and is an enticement for many tenants – online tools have allowed the rental process to ultimately become completely virtual and collecting rent online is another easy step that will contribute to your success as a virtual landlord.
+It will save you time, worry and will be convenient for tenants.
+Online tools have allowed the rental process to become completely virtual, and collecting rent online is another easy step that will contribute to your success as a virtual landlord.
 Start collecting rent online today.

 FAQs About Collecting Rent Online

 Do you have to have an online lease to collect rent payments online?